TaloDev/backend/CONTRIBUTING.md

 For example, if you are adding a "Global Stats" service, you would run: `yarn service:create global-stat` (note that the entity name is singular and not a plural).

 This will create a policy, entity and REST API for your new entity.
 If you want to expose API endpoints (so that it can be used by the Unity SDK), add `--api` to the end of the command.

+## Migrations

+To create a migration, use `yarn migration:create`.
+This will create a migration class in the `migrations` folder.
+You will then need to import that migration class into the `index.ts` in the same folder.